Fox News Fights Back On Lawsuit Filed Over Seth Rich Story

 In the most prominent instance, Fox is seeking to scuttle yet another lawsuit — this one filed over a retracted story about the late Seth Rich — by convincing a judge that the key source in the story should be treated as an employee.

-In early August, a private eye named Rod Wheeler sued Fox in federal court in Manhattan for defamation, alleging the network put words in his mouth in order to prop up what he characterized as a fraudulent story.
+In early August, a private eye named Rod Wheeler sued Fox in federal court in Manhattan for defamation, alleging the network put words in his mouth to prop up what he characterized as a fraudulent story.

 Wheeler was suing over Fox's May 16 story about last year's murder of a young Democratic Party staffer named Seth Rich that tied the young man to the leak of thousands of emails of Democratic officials to WikiLeaks.
-The network withdrew the story a week later, saying it did not meet standards but it failed to explain why.
+The network withdrew the story a week later, saying it did not meet standards, but it failed to explain why.

 Late Monday night, attorneys for Fox News and reporter Malia Zimmerman argued Wheeler's quotations resemble those he made elsewhere.